 REQUIREMENTS: The standard undergraduate RESIDENCY REQUIREMENT remains in full effect for the 2015-2016 academic year.
 Housing registration applications and contract submissions will be entirely online for both Irving and current Rome campus students.
 Applications and contracts submitted during Housing Registration Week have priority over late submissions after April 10th.

 Each currently enrolled undergraduate is expected to individually submit his or her own application AND contract.
 Students will be able to request specific roommates and/or room types in the online application form during the Housing Registration Week process starting

 April 7th.
 A 'backup' plan is strongly recommended in case potential future roommates are uncertain of their individual plans, or room type requests exceed availability.

-Continuing undergraduates who fall under the Residency Requirement for 2015-2016 but do NOT register for housing during Housing Registration Week will still be billed for housing and also risk placement in a residence hall other than 'West Hall'.
+Continuing undergraduates who fall under the Residency Requirement for 2015-2016 but do NOT register for housing during Housing Registration Week will still be billed for campus housing.
 These students will be placed in "To Be Assigned" housing and charged standard room and board fees for the fall semester.
 Charges will be adjusted accordingly as students submit contracts and are assigned to a specific location in campus housing.

 AVAILABILITY BY CLASS: After confirmation of housing contract submissions, all campus housing applications received during Housing Registration Week will be processed in order of student classification and cumulative credit hours with Seniors having first selection priority; Juniors second and then Sophomores.
 Group applications are processed first.
 Complete group applications (rooms and apartments) will be awarded by the total number of cumulative credit hours for the entire group.
 Seniors who apply after Housing Registration Week will no longer have priority and will be placed on a 'wait' list along with other late applicants no longer under the mandatory University of Dallas residency requirement.